kimdoseok/hrs_sample/README.md

 ## Things to do
 - It dosen't have features like list and count of records with given condition.
 These should be in this sample to be a complete sample but it wasn't in the requirements.
 - Routing has basic functionalry and dosen't have tags for parameters like "/patients/&lt;int&gt;/metrics/&lt;string&gt;".
-This is much useful to make understand easyly and to reduce mistakes.
+This is much useful to make understand easier and to reduce mistakes.